Alexander 23: Career

 Alexander is also a member of the ten-member band Top Bunk.

 His second EP, Oh No, Not Again! was released on February 19, 2021, on Interscope Records.

+In 2021, he played Dove Cameron's love interest in the official music video for her single, "LazyBaby".

 Alexander co-produced "Good 4 U" by Olivia Rodrigo with Dan Nigro which was released on May 14, 2021, through Geffen and Interscope and debuted atop the Billboard Hot 100.

 Alexander was nominated for Album of the Year at the 2022 Grammy Awards for his production work on Sour by Olivia Rodrigo.

-In the Spring of 2022, Alexander joined John Mayer as the opening act on his Sob Rock tour.
+In the spring of 2022, Alexander joined John Mayer as the opening act on his Sob Rock tour.

+Alexander released his debut album "Aftershock" in July 2022 which had no features but contained the lead single "Hate Me If It Helps" which was co-written by Olivia Rodrigo, "The Hardest Part" which featured background vocals from Chappell Roan and "RIP You and Me" which includes an outro piano solo from Charlie Puth.

+In January 2023, he collaborated with famed Japanese designer Hiroshi Fujiwara for the single art on his song "How To Drive".

+Alexander served as the executive producer for Reneé Rapp's debut album Snow Angel which was released in August 2023.

+Alexander produced and co-wrote every song on Jake Shane's comedy album Puss & Poems which was released November 22, 2024 and went to #1 on the iTunes Comedy Charts.